|

 This includes photographs of groups of people, architecture, ranching

-activities, geographic locations, road building and life along the Texas-Mexico border.
+activities, geographic locations, road building and life along the Texas-Mexico

 Brewster County is the largest county in Texas.
 Its mountains and canyons have a

 distinctive geology, plant and animal life.
 It was organized in 1887.
-The economic base is
+The

-hunting leases.
+retirement developments, and hunting leases.

 Bridwell, Joe S.

-Bridwell Ranch photograph collection, 1932-1965
+Bridwell Ranch Photograph Collection, 1932-1965

 47 copy prints